 At the command line, use

-Support for representing fuzzy inference systems as structures will be removed
+R2019b: Support for fuzzy inference system structures will be removed